Annalee Newitz

-Annalee Newitz (born May 7, 1969) is an American journalist, editor, and author of both fiction and nonfiction, who has written for the periodicals Popular Science and Wired.
-From 1999 to 2008 Newitz wrote a syndicated weekly column called Techsploitation, and from 2000 to 2004 was the culture editor of the San Francisco Bay Guardian.
-In 2004 Newitz became a policy analyst at the Electronic Frontier Foundation.
+Annalee Newitz (born May 7, 1969) is an American journalist, editor, and author of both fiction and nonfiction.
+From 1999 to 2008, Newitz wrote a syndicated weekly column called Techsploitation, and from 2000 to 2004 was the culture editor of the San Francisco Bay Guardian.
+In 2004, Newitz became a policy analyst at the Electronic Frontier Foundation.
 With Charlie Jane Anders, they also co-founded Other magazine, a periodical that ran from 2002 to 2007.
-From 2008 to 2015 Newitz was editor-in-chief of Gawker-owned media venture io9, and subsequently its direct descendant Gizmodo, Gawker's design and technology blog.
+From 2008 to 2015, Newitz was editor-in-chief of Gawker-owned media venture io9, and subsequently its direct descendant Gizmodo, Gawker's design and technology blog.
+They have written for the periodicals Popular Science, Film Quarterly and Wired.
 As of 2019, Newitz is a contributing opinion writer at The New York Times.

 Early life

 Newitz was born in 1969, and grew up in Irvine, California, graduating from Irvine High School, and in 1987 moved to Berkeley, California.
 In 1996, Newitz started doing freelance writing, and in 1998 completed a Ph.D. in English and American Studies from UC Berkeley, with a dissertation on images of monsters, psychopaths, and capitalism in twentieth century American popular culture, the content of which later appeared in book form from Duke University Press.

 Around 1999, Newitz co-founded the Post-World War II American Literature and Culture Database in an attempt to chronicle modern literature and popular culture.